 Since homemade toners are preservative-free and often include fresh ingredients, they are best kept in a cool place and used within 7-10 days.
 They're most refreshing if stored in the refrigerator, but if you're like me, you want them handy when you're washing your face in the bathroom, so find whatever place works best for you that's away from heat and direct sunlight.

 Lastly, if you want to store your lovely new toners in decorative bottles or package them for gift-giving, Mountain Rose Herbs has a wonderful selection of bottles to choose from.
-They’ve also got a fantastic article on creating floral waters and colognes.
+They've also got a fantastic article on creating floral waters and colognes (update: the article now focuses more on just colognes, but if you search their site, they have lots of other info on hydrosols and floral waters).

 Apple Mint Toner